Quantum-0/oculus-xr-learning/README.md

 ## Step 2

+### Add irl scene support

 - Add OVRSceneManager into the scene
 - Set Place Prefab and Volume Prefab properties with Assets/Oculus/SampleFramework/Usage/SceneManager/Prefabs/Plane and Volume
 - In OVRCameraRig set Scene Support=Supported
+- Build and Run to test
+- Replace Place and Volume with Invisible Place and Invisible Volume to hide them

+### Add spawning balls

+- Add script to RightHandAnchor spawning balls
+- Add ball prefab, add material with red color and physic material with high bounceness, apply them to the ball prefab
+- Edit -> Project Settings -> Time, set Fixed Timestep to 0.00833333